loco-rs/loco/docs-site/content/docs/the-app/mailers.md

     #   password:
 ```

 Mailer is done by sending emails to a SMTP server.
-An example configuration for using sendgrid (choosing the SMTP relay option) is:
+An example configuration for using sendgrid (choosing the SMTP relay option):

 ```toml
 # Mailer Configuration.